MicrosoftDocs/xamarin-docs/docs/ios/platform/gaming/spritekit.md

 ms.date: 06/14/2017
 ---

-# SpriteKit
+# SpriteKit in Xamarin.iOS

-Sprite Kit, the 2D game framework from Apple, has some interesting new features in iOS 8 and OS X Yosemite.
-These include integration with Scene Kit, shader support, lighting, shadows, constraints, normal map generation, and physics enhancements.
+SpriteKit, the 2D graphics framework from Apple, has some interesting new features in iOS 8 and OS X Yosemite.
+These include integration with SceneKit, shader support, lighting, shadows, constraints, normal map generation, and physics enhancements.
 In particular, the new physics features make it very easy to add realistic effects to a game.

 ## Physics Bodies

-Sprite Kit includes a 2D, rigid body physics API.
+SpriteKit includes a 2D, rigid body physics API.
 Every sprite has an associated physics body (`SKPhysicsBody`) that defines the physics properties such as mass and friction, as well as the geometry of the body in the physics world.

 ## Creating a Physics Body from a Texture
-Sprite Kit now supports deriving the physics body of a sprite from its texture.
+SpriteKit now supports deriving the physics body of a sprite from its texture.
 This makes it easy to implement collisions that look more natural.

 For example, notice in the following collision how the banana and monkey collide nearly at the surface of each image:

 ![](spritekit-images/image13.png "The banana and monkey collide nearly at the surface of each image")

-Sprite Kit makes creating such a physics body possible with a single line of code.
+SpriteKit makes creating such a physics body possible with a single line of code.
 Simply call `SKPhysicsBody.Create` with the texture and size:
     sprite.PhysicsBody = SKPhysicsBody.Create (sprite.Texture, sprite.Size);

 ## Alpha Threshold